 These estrogens are then cut up and metabolized into smaller fragments by the liver and each of these fragments also has an impact on estrogen receptors in the body.

 So when we talk about “estrogen levels” we are usually referring to the level of the most potent estrogen, estradiol.

-But just realize that there are MANY other "estrogens" floating around in your body which are not being tested and which may have an impact on your body.
+But just realize that there are MANY other “estrogens” floating around in your body that are not being tested and which may have an impact on your body.

-It doesn't stop there, though, because estrogen is also a hormone which fluctuates month to month and over time!
+It doesn’t stop there, though, because estrogen is also a hormone that fluctuates month to month and over time!